-UNFCCC COP 21 will take place in Paris, France from 30 November - 11 December, 2015 (closed 6 December) at the Parc des Expositions, Paris Le Bourget.
-Decision-makers from 196 Parties to the Convention, along with CSOs, academic institutions and the private sector will attend UNFCCC COP 21 to discuss solutions to climate change.
+UNFCCC COP 21 took place in Paris, France from 1 - 11 December, 2015 (closed 6 December) at the Parc des Expositions, Paris Le Bourget.
+Decision-makers from 196 Parties to the Convention, along with CSOs, academic institutions and the private sector attended UNFCCC COP 21 to discuss solutions to climate change.

-UNFCCC COP21 aims to achieve a legally binding and universal agreement on climate, with the aim of keeping global warming below 2 degrees Celsius.
+UNFCCC COP21 aimed to achieve a legally binding and universal agreement on climate, with the aim of keeping global warming below 2 degrees Celsius.

-The Rio Conventions Pavilion will host engaging daily programmes from Monday, 30 November to Friday, 11 December, providing the opportunity to COP21 guests and the general public to deepen their understanding of key issues in sustainable development.
-The facility will be closed on 6 December to comply with UNFCCC COP21 schedule.
+The Rio Conventions Pavilion hosted engaging daily programmes from Tuesday, 1 December to Friday, 11 December, providing the opportunity to COP21 guests and the general public to deepen their understanding of key issues in sustainable development.

-The RCP activities will inspire, educate and offer networking opportunities to encourage delegates to work together to reach a universal agreement on climate and cap global warming below a 2 degree Celsius rise.
+The RCP activities inspired, educated and offered networking opportunities to encourage delegates to work together to reach a universal agreement on climate and cap global warming below a 2 degree Celsius rise.